What Is the Difference Between Procurement and Sourcing?

 Every procurement process will work a little differently.
 Yours needs to fit into your organization's other operations and align with your corporate mission.
 The size of your business and procurement team will affect what you can implement.
 Likewise, your budget will determine how proactive you can be with lifetime cost and supplier relationship management.
 Some risk management practices, such as helping a critical supplier through financial hardship, might be a standard procedure or out of the question, depending on your budget.

 Both sourcing and procurement are essential activities for any business.
 Your products, services and ideas are the keys to your success, and acquisition provides the resources to feed your innovation.
 At Dryden, we can assist you with your supplier sourcing and vetting through our RFP services, contract negotiations and supplier relationship management.
-We can also streamline your end-to-end process through our procurement consulting.
+We can also assist you with your procurement needs by streamlining your end-to-end process through our procurement consulting.